danmartinez78/robodog/docs/webrtc_instant_commands_fix.md

 2. **No pose feedback** - Can't verify if commands achieved desired result
 3. **2-second busy detection timeout** - Might be too long for some use cases

-### Not Tested Yet
+### Not Tested Yet ⚠️
-- ❓ Actual web UI execution (only tested via CLI so far)
+- ❌ **Actual web UI execution** (CRITICAL - this is the whole point!)
+- ❌ The fix might not work at all
-- ❓ Error handling for failed commands
+- ❌ Error handling for failed commands
-- ❓ Multiple rapid commands in sequence
+- ❌ Multiple rapid commands in sequence
-- ❓ Command interruption/cancellation
+- ❌ Command interruption/cancellation

+**Bottom line:** We have a theory and an implementation, but zero proof it works.

 ---

 ## Next Steps

-### Immediate (Priority 1)
+### Immediate (Priority 1) - CRITICAL ⚡
-1. **Test via Web UI on laptop** ⚡
+1. **Test via Web UI on laptop** 🔴 **MUST DO FIRST**
-   - Deploy the fix
+   - Deploy the fix to laptop
    - Try "sit", "hello", "stretch" via web interface
-   - Verify queue no longer hangs
+   - **This will tell us if the fix actually works**
    - Check logs for proper state transitions

-2. **Validate error handling**
+   - If it hangs: back to the drawing board
+   - If it works: celebrate and move to validation

+2. **IF the fix works, validate edge cases**
    - Test invalid command IDs
    - Test commands during motion (busy state)
    - Verify timeout behavior
+   - Try rapid command sequences

 ### Short Term (Priority 2)
 3. **Add telemetry/logging**